sieger1010/h2a/README.md

 ### Normalized, and Combined Employment Data for H-2A Workers in the United States
 <br>

+## Status
+Exported data in the pkl and csv folders contain duplicate case numbers.
+I'm investigating the reason to have duplicate cases, and how to best manage them in the future.

 ## Purpose
 This repository is intended to provide a single source for all H-2A employment data in the United States, and to make it easier to compare years together by normalizing the data.
 This data is intended for anyone interested in doing their own analysis using specialized software, or programs like Excel.